 - Link to the community meeting: https://www.youtube.com/watch?v=xuBXBB96J8k&feature=youtu.be

-- The sub-group also compiled recommendations to the Mayor and Superintendent on a phased approach to remove SROs from PPSD.
+- The sub-group also compiled “Three Points,” a document that outlines concerns and potential solutions regarding SROs.
 These recommendations were submitted to the Mayor’s Policy Office which has drafted an official memo in which has been submitted for review to the Superintendent of PPSD and Mayor Jorge Elorza.
 Providence School Health Needs Assessment

 - The African American Sub-Group on Police Advisory reviewed the City Use of Force Policy submission form before publicized to maximize community response.